onflow/contract-updater/contracts/staged-contract-updates/README.md

 # StagedContractUpdates

 > :warning: This contract is general purpose and is not supporting Cadence 1.0 contract staging!
-Please refer to the
+Please refer to
 > `MigrationContractStaging` for reference on staging your contract for the network-wide coordinated update.

 Enables pre-defined contract update deployments to a set of wrapped account at or beyond a specified block height.
 For